Building the AI brain for BDC automotive retail

 The Inquiry: Mark calls reporting a shaking engine and asks if a shuttle service is available

-Modular Triage: Ana (AI) checks the Universal KB for the dealership's shuttle policy and the Service DMS for live appointment availability
+Modular Triage: Ana (AI) checks the Universal KB for the dealership's shuttle policy, the Service DMS for live appointment availability and ensures parts availability from Parts KB for the service

 Cross-Department Action: Ana (AI) seamlessly routes to the Sales KB to gather trade-in data (mileage, condition), alerting a Sales Specialist to prepare a valuation before Mark arrives